Identification and Estimation of Causal Effects in High-Frequency Event Studies: Empirical Analysis of Identification and Inference

 This explanation is consistent with the evidence in \citet{bauer/swanson:2021} who showed that once macroeconomic and financial data that predate the FOMC announcement are controlled for, the coefficient estimates revert back to having signs consistent with standard macroeconomic models.
 The authors attributed this to the correlation between $D_{t}$ and $X_{t}$.
 To see this, assume that the true model is linear and the treatment effect is homogeneous.
 Then, standard macroeconomic theory suggests that $\beta<0$ when $Y_{t}$ is the one-month change in the Blue Chip forecasts for real GDP.
 The correlation estimates in \citet{bauer/swanson:2021} suggest that the omitted economic news that predate the announcement are positively correlated with $D_{t}$.
 Given that the variance of $D_{t}$ is not substantially larger than the variance of $Y_{t}$, the bias $\Delta_{t}$ is positive and so the resulting event study estimate $\widehat{\beta}_{\mathrm{ES}}$ is an upward biased estimate of the causal effect of $D_{t}$ on real GDP forecast revisions up to even having the wrong sign.

 This argument should also apply to the event study regression with Treasury yields as dependent variable.
 However, \citet{bauer/swanson:2021} found that in regressions where the dependent variable is the change in an asset price or Treasury yield, controlling for macroeconomic and financial data that predate the FOMC announcement does not change the point estimates and their statistical significance.
 This difference likely arises because the changes in Treasury yields are constructed using a 30-minute or 1-day window around the announcement so that relative exogeneity is likely to provide a good approximation.
-As can be seen from Table \ref{Table BCrev}, the changes in Treasury yields based on a 1-day window have an order of magnitude similar to those of the changes in the policy variable.
+As can be seen from Table \ref{Table BCrev}, the changes in Treasury yields based on a 1-day window have an order of magnitude similar to those of the policy variable.
 Since relative exogeneity provides a good approximation in this case, controlling for $X_{t}$ does not result in a change in the point estimates even though $D_{t}$ and $X_{t}$ are correlated.
 The same omitted economic news that predate the announcement do not generate bias when $Y_{t}$ is the change of an asset price or Treasury yield over a similarly-sized narrow window used to construct the policy surprise.
-The key point here is that the validity of the event study approach does not require that there is no endogeneity.
-Rather, it requires that the policy shock dominates any other shock that is present in the event window.
+The key point here is that the validity of the event study approach does not require the absence of endogeneity.
+Rather, it requires that the policy shock dominates any other variable that is present in the event window.
+When this condition holds, identification of causal effects from an event study does not require the inclusion of controls in the event study regression.
+It is interesting to note that this implies that, when the identification conditions are met, event study regressions are immune to forms of p-hacking that involve searching through different control specifications, a potential strength of the high-frequency event study method.